second-state/interest-earner-smart-contract/test/test_schedule.md

 ## Additional manual checks performed

 ### Staking and Un-staking
-- [x] only owner can call set percentage
+- [✅] only owner can call set percentage
-- [x] only owner can call set time period
+- [✅] only owner can call set time period
-- [x] the owner can not call the set percentage more than once
+- [✅] the owner can not call the set percentage more than once
-- [x] the owner can not call the set time period more than once
+- [✅] the owner can not call the set time period more than once
-- [x] a user can not stake tokens if there is no STATE in the reserve pool
+- [✅] a user can not stake tokens if there is no STATE in the reserve pool
-- [x] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [✅] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
-- [x] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
+- [✅] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
-- [x] a user can not un stake tokens whilst the term is still in play
+- [✅] a user can not un stake tokens whilst the term is still in play
-- [x] a user can not stake tokens if they do not have that amount of tokens freely available in their wallet
+- [✅] a user can not stake tokens if they do not have that amount of tokens freely available in their wallet

 ### Restaking
 - [ ] a user can not RE stake tokens if there is not enough STATE in the reserve pool (relative to their investement)